What is Ethereum? Complete Guide 2026 for Beginners

 - Virtual real estate: land in metaverses

-Ethereum hosts ~70% of the NFT market, thanks to the ERC-721 standard.
+Ethereum hosts ~70% of the NFT market thanks to the ERC-721 standard.

 3. Stablecoins

-Stablecoins are cryptos pegged to the dollar:
+Stablecoins are cryptocurrencies pegged to the dollar:

-- USDT (Tether): ~$110 billion — most used
+- USDT (Tether): ~$110 billion — most widely used

 - USDC (Circle): ~$35 billion — most transparent